Tonnie-Dev/LaunchPad/ReadMe.md

 Launch has 4 Screen destinations which use Compose Destination to manage navigation.

 ### Overview Screen 1
 This screen is based on both TabLayout thanks to [**Accompanist Library**](https://github.com/google/accompanist).
-You can go into more details by following LaunchPad's tab implementation or [this blog] (https://johncodeos.com/how-to-create-tabs-with-jetpack-compose/).LazyColumn and LazyRow to present categories and recipes options.
+You can go into more details by following LaunchPad's tab implementation or [this blog](https://johncodeos.com/how-to-create-tabs-with-jetpack-compose/).LazyColumn and LazyRow to present categories and recipes options.
 <p align="center">
 <img img width="200" height="400" src="./screenshots/ov_scrn_1.png"> &nbsp;&nbsp;&nbsp;&nbsp;